History of plant systematics

 The Vienna Dioscurides manuscript of De Materia Medica, from the early sixth century, is one of the oldest herbals in existence.
 Dioscorides wrote the book between 50 and 60 AD.

 The history of plant systematics—the biological classification of plants—stretches from the work of ancient Greek to modern evolutionary biologists.
 As a field of science, plant systematics came into being only slowly, early plant lore usually being treated as part of the study of medicine.
 Later, classification and description was driven by natural history and natural theology.
 Until the advent of the theory of evolution, nearly all classification was based on the scala naturae.
-The professionalization of botany in the 18th and 19th century marked a shift toward more holistic classification methods, eventually based on evolutionary relationships.
+The professionalization of botany in the 18th and 19th centuries marked a shift toward more holistic classification methods, eventually based on evolutionary relationships.

 Antiquity

 The peripatetic philosopher Theophrastus (372–287 BC), as a student of Aristotle in Ancient Greece, wrote Historia Plantarum, the earliest surviving treatise on plants, where he listed the names of over 500 plant species.
 He did not articulate a formal classification scheme, but relied on the common groupings of folk taxonomy combined with growth form: tree shrub; undershrub; or herb.

 The De Materia Medica of Dioscorides was an important early compendium of plant descriptions (over five hundred), classifying plants chiefly by their medicinal effects.